astronights/dino-bot/README.md

+## DinoBot

-## Basic Python program to automate chrome Dinobot using AI
+Basic Python application to automate the Chrome dino game using Selenium for automation

 ### Run Flask Server